toskumar/blog/micro/aws/machine-learning/FAQ.md

 * __Amazon SageMaker Ground Truth__ is a fully managed data labeling service that makes it easy to build highly accurate training datasets for machine learning.
 * __Amazon SageMaker Neo__ enables developers to optimize machine learning (ML) models for inference on SageMaker in the cloud and supported devices at the edge.
 * __Amazon Augmented AI__ is a machine learning service which makes it easy to build the workflows required for human review.
+* __AWS PrivateLink__ provides private connectivity between VPCs, AWS services, and your on-premises networks, without exposing your traffic to the public internet.
+AWS PrivateLink makes it easy to connect services across different accounts and VPCs to significantly simplify your network architecture.
+* __VPC endpoint__ enables connections between a virtual private cloud (VPC) and supported services, without requiring that you use an internet gateway, NAT device, VPN connection, or AWS Direct Connect connection.
+Therefore, your VPC is not exposed to the public internet.
+A VPC endpoint for Amazon S3 is a logical entity within a VPC that allows connectivity only to Amazon S3.

 ### Data transformation
 * __N-gram Transformation__ ngram(var1, 2) = {"I really enjoined"} = {"I really", "really enjoined", "I", "really", "enjoined"}